Session 5 – Getting Biological Data from Public Repositories

 #[1] ">MF580080.1 Espadarana callistomma nicotinic acetylcholine receptor beta-2 (chrnb2) gene, complete cds\nATGACGGTTCTCCTC..."

-Finally, we can save this as a character vector in a text file that will exactly as we did in 4) using the function write().
+Finally, we can save them in a character vector and into a text file as we did before using the function write().

 name_of_file